 They did so, and the master of the banquet tasted the water that had been turned into wine.
 He did not realize where it had come from, though the servants who had drawn the water knew.
 Then he called the bridegroom aside and said, ‘Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now.’

 What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory; and his disciples believed in him.

-After this he went down to Capernaum with his mother and brothers and his disciples.”
+After this he went down to Capernaum with his mother and brothers and his disciples.
+There they stayed for a few days.”
 (Jn 2:1–12, NIV)

-Why did Mary initiate the action that started the miracle?
+Why did Mary initiate the action that started Jesus’ first public miracle?
 If Mary said nothing, wouldn’t Jesus have noticed the problem and performed the miracle anyway?

 The rejection of Jesus

 “Jesus left there and went to his hometown, accompanied by his disciples.
 When the Sabbath came, he began to teach in the synagogue, and many who heard him were amazed.

 ‘Where did this man get these things?’ they asked.
 ‘What’s this wisdom that has been given him?
 What are these remarkable miracles he is performing?
 Isn’t this the carpenter?
 Isn’t this Mary’s son and the brother of James, Joseph, Judas and Simon?
 Aren’t his sisters here with us?’
 And they took offense at him.